sxaxmz/JSON-Manipulator/README.md

 ```

   #### Modify the file name to your source name to keep track.
-- As the app creates a local copy of the file to allow the user to view it later or to modify it without affecting the original file.
+- As the app creates a local copy of the file to allow the user to view it or modify it without affecting the original file.
 The local file name is defined as a string:

 ```
 	String fileName = "websiteRanking.json";